ViciousBadger/larion-world-generation/README.md

 # Larion, for Minecraft 1.19.2-1.21.1

-Larion is a major overhaul of the overworld generation in Minecraft that drastically alters terrain shapes and biome placement.
+Larion overhauls the overworld generation in Minecraft by drastically altering terrain shapes and biome placement.

-I wanted the terrain to be more visually stunning, reminiscent of what you'd find in epic fantasy worldbuilding, while still being small-scale and unpredictable enough to be interesting to explore in survival mode.
+The world is larger in scale, more unpredictable and often more mountainous, reminiscent of what you'd find in epic fantasy worldbuilding.
+I tried my best to strike a balance between large- and small-scale features so that the worlds generated feel vast, but are still interesting to explore in survival mode.

 The biomes themselves are not altered at all, making Larion fully compatible with most biome overhauls.
 See below for a list of compability notes